How Long For Creatine To Work? (1-Week & 1-Month Results)

 Does The Creatine Brand Affect How Fast Creatine Works?

-What appears to be more important is ensuring the purity and quality of the creatine supplement.
-The best way to check this is reviewing the ingredients panel of your creatine supplement and ensuring the listed ingredient is ‘creatine monohydrate.’
+The best way to check this is by reviewing the ingredients panel of your creatine supplement and ensuring the listed ingredient is ‘creatine monohydrate.’

 As a guide, creatine monohydrate is the most common and primary creatine supplement used in the majority of studies undertaken on creatine showing its effectiveness – so this is a good place to start.